12 Fabulous Fairy Gardens that Don't Need Figurines

 10. Patio Fairy Gardening

 If you don't have a patch of garden space to spare, this container fairy garden from The Burgh Baby is the perfect solution.
 A lovely old galvanized washtub serves as the base for a birdhouse-turned-fairy home (check out that penny roof) and its surrounding lush, flower-filled garden.
-There's even a fairy clothesline dotted with dainty laundry.
+There's even a fairy clothesline dotted with dainty laundry, like this Woodland Fairy Garden Clothesline, $11.70, Amazon.

 11. Upcycled Mailbox Fairy Garden